theNewDynamic/thenewdynamic.com/content/en/article/hugo-modules.md

 lastmod: 2019-08-16T22:32:27.000Z
 description: >-
   Let's try and understand the impact of Hugo modules
+featured: /uploads/hugo-modules-featured.png
 draft: true
 ---

 Back in July last year Hugo 0.56.0 introduced a powerful Module system.
 Pretty much like any package solution it allowed any Hugo project defined as a Module, be it a full website or a theme or a component to to use any files stored on a repository somewhere and mount it as its own.
-It also enabled any Hugo project to become a full fledge Hugo Module with its own config and dependencies which any other project could mount.
+It also enabled any Hugo project to become a full fledge Hugo Modules with its own config and dependencies which any other project could mount.

 In this article, we’ll see how any Hugo project can use files stored on a distant repository and make them its own using the Module **imports** and **mounts** logic.

 Then, we’ll dive into what exactly constitute a Hugo Module!
 We'll create a Module and cover how to develop, maintain and efficiently distribute your own.

-### Init the Module
+### Init the project as a Module

+{{% aside %}}
+#### Everything is a Module!

+It's important to understand that anything importing repo files or Hugo Modules must become a Hugo Module istelf.
+{{% /aside %}}

 Before you can import a repository and use its files, your project will need to be initiated as a Hugo Module.

 For this, you need to reference a repository.

 We'll assume your Hugo project already has a GitHub repo which lives at `https://github.com/me-me-me/my-repo`

 Using the terminal for your project root directory: